 This should have a cover letter attached explaining what award the service member is recommended for, his/her name and serial number, operation, his/her duty, and previous awards.
-It should also have contact information for the Commander who is writing the recommendation.
+It should also have contact information for the commander who is writing the recommendation.

+I believe as time proceeds, we will find more of these medals awarded, because Joint Operations are very common in today’s military.
 What are your thoughts?
 Please tell us in the comment section below.
 I look forward to hearing from you.
+Hooah!